 Is your website design truly responsive?
 Learn how to test responsive design of a website easily.
+Two simple methods to test responsive web design.

 In this article, I will cover – What is responsive web design?
 How you can easily test responsiveness of your website or blog?
 Importance of responsive design layout and how to make your WordPress website responsive.